Constitution & By-Laws

 SECTION I. SPECIAL ORDERS

 SECTION II.
-FINANCIAL AFFAIRS
+FINANCES

 SECTION III.
 COMMITTEES

-certain services and functions of the company.
+perform certain services and functions for the Company.

 SECTION IV.
 MEETINGS